desyatkoff/hydock/README.md

 # Enable random order of app icons
 # You don't actually want this, idk why did I add this
 chaos_mode = false

+# List of application class names that should never appear in the dock
+ignore_applications = [
+    "wofi"
+]

 # List of application class names that should always appear in the dock
 pinned_applications = [